elixir-europe/infectious-diseases-toolkit/showcase/ena-data-submission-toolbox.md

 ## Who is the showcase intended for?

 The main targets of the ENA data submission toolbox are researchers, institutions, and support facilities that need to make data submissions to the {% tool "european-nucleotide-archive" %}.
-The toolbox offers solutions for both users with little to no programming skills and researchers with advanced bioinformatics knowledge.
+The toolbox offers solutions for both users with little to no programming skills and ones with advanced bioinformatics knowledge.

 ## What is the showcase?